Willnoble83/willnoble83.github.io/_posts/SpacemanScramble/2021-06-04-Spaceman-Scramble-Prop-Placement-Deep-Dive.md

 layout: post
 title: "Spaceman Scramble: Prop Placement System Evolution"
 Category: Spaceman Scramble
+excerpt: Looking into the evolution of the Prop Placement System in Spaceman Scramble
 ---

-# Welcome to deep dives

-What is deep dives you may be asking yourself?
-Well Deep Dives is where I will be looking at elements of my own projects or of other games to look at how they work and if possible, how they have evolved.

-For the first post, we'll be taking a look at my first released project, 'Spaceman Scramble'.
+Today i'll be taking a look at my first released project, 'Spaceman Scramble'.
 If you don't know what Spaceman Scramble is, you can find more information [here](https://www.willnobledev.co.uk/projects/spacemanscramble).
 We'll be taking a look at how the prop placement system evolved today.

 # The System